celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Repository details](./images/create_a_new_repository_detail.png)

+You have now created a new GitHub repository.

-### Clone the repository on your computer
+### Clone the Repository on Your Computer

-Now that you have created a repository for this project, copy the repository url by clicking on **Code**
+Now that you have created a repository for this project, copy the repository URL by clicking on **Code** on your GitHub repository page.

 ![Copy Repository URL](./images/create_a_new_repository_git_url.png)

-Now open VS Code and open a new termianl, you can press Ctrl. + Shift + P to get the control pallet and search for **Create New Terminal** and enter or go in Terminal > New Terminal in the top bar.
+Open VS Code and open a new terminal by pressing "Ctrl + Shift + P" to get the control palette, and then searching for **Create New Terminal** and enter or go in **Terminal > New Terminal** in the top bar.

 ![Control Pallet - New Terminal](./images/vs_code_create_new_terminal.png)

-In the terminal clone your repository by typing
+In the terminal, clone your repository by typing:

 ```bash
 git clone <repository url>